dotmesh-io/dotmesh/docs/dev-commands.md

 cat ~/.ssh/id_rsa.pub
 ```

-Now paste this key into your github account AND your gitlab account.
+Now paste this key into your github account.

 Now we login and run the `ubuntu` prepare script: